-After a few security scandals in the past, it’s not surprising to hear the question “are password managers safe to use?”
-Even though most of the best password managers have kept their name untarnished, the industry as a whole always takes a hit after media covers the latest vulnerability or security breach.
-Therefore, this article will look at password managers without fear-mongering but also without idolizing them.
+However, despite the reliability of the PMs, the industry as a whole always takes a hit after media the covers the latest vulnerability or security breach.
+Therefore, we will look at password managers without fear-mongering and also without idolizing them.

-There are more questions that need an answer and will be addressed below.
+We will address all the important questions.
 How do password managers secure your passwords?
 What are the risks of using a password manager?
 And finally, should you use a password manager at all?
 Read on to learn more.

 How do password managers secure your passwords?

-Finally, password managers have multiple features aimed at securing your passwords.
-Some will remind you to change the passwords regularly and evaluate their strength.
+The zero-knowledge architecture used by the top password managers encrypts passwords before they leave your device.
+When they’re on a server, even the provider has no way to decipher them.
+Some password managers will remind you to change passwords regularly and evaluate their strength.
 Others will scan the dark web to check if any of your logins appeared online.
-And some will do both, and then some.

 What are the risks of using a password manager?